softtwilight/SCIP_exercise/README.md

 # SICP_exercise
-the learning of 《Structure and Interpretation of Computer Programs》 run in Racket, sicp package.
+the learning of 《Structure and Interpretation of Computer Programs》

+run in Racket, use sicp package.